starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 <div data-store="{input: ''}"></div>
 ```

+The “store” is a global collection of reactive signals.
+You can think of signals as variables that automatically track and propagate changes to expressions.
+Don't worry if this sounds complicated; it will become clearer as we look at some examples.

-This is a global store.
-If you add `data-store` to multiple elements, the values will be merged into the global store (values defined later in the DOM tree override those defined earlier).
+If you add `data-store` to multiple elements, the signals provided will be _merged_ into the store (values defined later in the DOM tree override those defined earlier).

-Store values are nestable, which can be useful for namespacing values.
-The values must be written as a JavaScript object literal _or_ using JSON syntax.
+Signals are nestable, which can be useful for namespacing.
+The `data-store` value must be written as a JavaScript object literal _or_ using JSON syntax.

 ```html
 <div data-store="{primary: {input: ''}, secondary: {input: '' }}"></div>